-Today, the most widespread methods of wastewater treatment in cardboard and paper factories are physico-chemical, namely reagent treatment, coagulation, flocculation, chemical, electrochemical oxidation,4 and biological.
-The use of reagent methods requires the purchase of chemical reagents, namely, coagulants based on iron, aluminum, expensive flocculants or strong oxidizers as ozone,^{5,6} hydrogen peroxide (Fenton method),4 and does not ensure high purification efficiency in conditions of multicomponent pollution.
-Adsorption methods7 can be used for wastewater treatment but require sophisticated equipment.
+Today, the most widespread methods of wastewater treatment in cardboard and paper factories are physico-chemical, namely reagent treatment, coagulation, flocculation, chemical, electrochemical oxidation, and biological.
+The use of reagent methods requires the purchase of chemical reagents, namely coagulants based on iron, aluminum, expensive flocculants or strong oxidizers as ozone, hydrogen peroxide (Fenton method), which does not ensure high purification efficiency in conditions of multicomponent pollution.
+Adsorption methods can be used for wastewater treatment but require sophisticated equipment.

-The most accessible and effective both from the point of view of high efficiency of the treatment, low costs for construction and operation, and the impact on the environment and natural water bodies is the biological method,8-11 namely, the aerobic^{12,13} and anaerobic14-20 methods.
+The most accessible and effective both from the point of view of high efficiency of the treatment, low costs for construction and operation, and the impact on the environment and natural water bodies is the biological method,8-11 namely the aerobic and anaerobic14-20 methods.

-At a cardboard and paper factory in the Khmelnytskyi region, wastewater is treated at a wastewater treatment plant, which includes grit traps, primary radial sedimentation tanks, aeration tanks with activated sludge regenerators, secondary radial sedimentation tanks, and bioponds (Fig.1).
+At a cardboard and paper factory in the Khmelnytskyi region, wastewater is treated at a wastewater treatment plant, which includes grit traps, primary radial sedimentation tanks, aeration tanks with activated sludge regenerators, secondary radial sedimentation tanks, and bioponds (Fig. 1).